Overview

 CocoSign's pricing strategy is built around a simple premise: give small businesses real features at real prices, not stripped-down teasers designed to force upgrades.
 The free plan is genuinely functional β not a 7-day trial with a countdown clock.

-- Essential: Varies/month (billed yearly) β 15 downloads/month, 5 templates, 1 user.
-Adds the features that matter for professional use: reminders, expiration dates, signer authentication, integrations, and full audit trail history.
+- Essential: $8/month (billed yearly) β Single user.
+15 downloads/month, 5 templates.
+Adds reminders, expiration dates, signer authentication, integrations, and full audit trail history.

-- Standard: Varies/month (billed yearly) β 1β20 users, unlimited downloads and templates.
-The team plan.
-Additional users cost $15/month each.
-Everything from Essential carries over.
+- Professional: $15/user/month (billed yearly) β 1β20 users, unlimited downloads and templates.
+Marketed as the "Most Popular" plan.
+Everything from Essential carries over plus deeper integrations.

-- Premium: Custom pricing β 1β50 users, $25/month per additional user.
-The full toolkit: mass document sending, custom branding, redirect after signing, in-person signing, two-step verification, template signing links, and attachment requests.
+- Business: $25/user/month (billed yearly) β 1β50 users.
+The plan where the workflow features unlock: mass document (bulk) sending, custom branding, redirect after signing, in-person signing, two-step verification, template signing links, and attachment requests.

-Every paid plan includes a 14-day free trial with no credit card required β a rarity in this space.
-CocoSign is also transparent that features like API access, SSO, payment collection, and HIPAA compliance are part of their Advanced Solutions offering.
-Compared to DocuSign's restrictive envelope-based pricing, CocoSign's unlimited signing on the free tier and generous download limits on paid plans make it a significantly cheaper option for document-heavy small businesses.
+Every paid plan includes a 14-day free trial with no credit card required.
+CocoSign is also transparent that features like API access, SSO, payment collection, and HIPAA compliance are part of their Advanced Solutions tier β they are not bundled into Business.
+Compared to DocuSign's envelope-based pricing, CocoSign's unlimited signing on the free tier is the standout β but the workflow-rich features sit on the $25/user Business plan, not on the cheaper tiers.

 Free